Palak Tofu (Spinach Tofu Curry)

 Palak tofu served in a bowl with roti and topped with red onions and vegan yogurt.

-It would be a crime to let a single drop of that flavorful green gravy go to waste.
+It would be a crime to let a single drop of flavorful green gravy go to waste.
 Soak it all in with one of the following side suggestions:

 If you don’t have a classic Indian bread to enjoy with this dish, you can use fresh pita bread or another crusty bread (like sourdough or this this spelt bread) for dipping.

-What Are Some Variations For Palak Paneer With Tofu?
+Tasty Variations For Palak Paneer With Tofu

-• To cut out the soy, try adding cooked chickpeas instead of tofu, transforming it into a dish known as pālak chhole.
+• Soy-Free Option – Try adding cooked chickpeas (or roasted chickpeas) instead of tofu, transforming it into a dish known as pฤlak chhole.

 How long will tofu palak paneer keep in the fridge?